mavlink/mavlink-devguide/en/guide/define_xml_element.md

 ## XML Message File Format

-The format can be understood by reading [Message Schema](../guide/message_schema.md), and by inspecting [common.xml](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0/common.xml) and other dialects.
+The format used for defining enums and messages can be understood by reading [MAVLink XML Schema](../guide/xml_schema.md), and by inspecting [common.xml](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0/common.xml) and other dialect files.

 > **Note** The format and structure of dialect files is formally defined in the XML Schema document: [mavschema.xsd](https://github.com/ArduPilot/pymavlink/blob/master/generator/mavschema.xsd).